oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 app](/2023/07/05/when-to-choose-a-progressive-web-app/) space.

 ### Performance Limitations
-*…when you need advanced performance.*
+*Don't choose a responsive web app when you need advanced performance.*

 If a person has a slow internet connection, they will have trouble accessing RWA content that requires a lot of processing power -- like videos or animated